This is archived content; for historical reference only.

 The oft-heard excuse that “the patients made us do it” is also misguided.
 There are certainly times when patients or their families have unrealistic expectations about the capacity of modern medicine to do impossible things.
 But our new survey suggests that, for the most part, if you actually ask patients, they would want a much more conservative brand of treatment than we deliver.

-Still, no medical provider can respect the wishes of their critically-ill patients if they don't know what they are.
+Still, no medical provider can respect the wishes of critically ill patients if the provider doesn’t know what those wishes are.
 While 82% of patients say that it is important to put their wishes in writing, less than one quarter has actually done so.
 More than half say they have not talked with a loved one about the kind of care they want at the end of life.
 Without clear guidance from a patient or their family members, the result by default is the medical equivalent of the full-court press.

 That is doubly disconcerting, because many doctors would never subject themselves to the end-of-life onslaught of medical interventions that patients get.